babasaraki/iandow.github.io/_posts/2016-8-15-How-to-build-a-Data-Lake-in-15-minutes.md

 ![MapR Installer](http://iandow.github.io/img/mapr%20installer.png)

-Here's another useful one-liner for removing your cluster nodes.
+When you're done using your cluster, you may want remove your nodes.
+Here's a useful one-liner for doing that.
 This will delete all the instances I've tagged with "iandow":

 {% highlight bash %}
 aws ec2 describe-instances --filters "Name=tag:Name,Values=iandow*" --output json | grep InstanceId | cut -f 4 -d '"' | while read ID; do aws ec2 terminate-instances --instance-ids $ID; done